Brigid, Our Patron Goddess

 brigid

-The Chili Cook off will be held on October 1st from 1pm-6pm at Goddess Blessed.
+Our 3rd annual Chili Cook off will be held on October 6th at 1pm, at Goddess Blessed.
 Goddess Blessed is located at 15729 Madison Avenue, Lakewood, Ohio 44107

-We will have at least 6 different Chilies to taste.
+We will have at least 6 different Chilis to taste.

 Bake Sale: